 In his free time, Pai enjoys spending time and traveling with his wife Myriam, and their daughter, Elyse.
 He's also an avid runner and has competed in multiple marathon races across the country.

-Gretchen Hunt, Chief Nursing Officer
+Lori Donovan, Chief Nursing Officer (Interim)

 G. Mark Montgomery, Chief Quality and Medical Officer

 G. Mark Montgomery, M.D., joined Texas Health Harris Methodist Hospital Southwest Fort Worth in August 2013, serving as chief quality and medical officer.
 He arrived in Fort Worth from St. Joseph Health System in Bryan, Texas, where he had served since 1982, most recently as senior vice president and chief medical officer.
 He also was a founding partner of the Brazos Valley Women's Center in Bryan, and is an assistant clinical professor at Texas A&M University Health Science Center in College Station.